 Because people with high IQ and EQ sometimes lack the passion and persistence needed to overcome adversity.
-They lack AQ or “grit.”
-(With the recent publication of Angela Duckworth’s Grit: The Power of Passion and Perseverance, grit may be more familiar than AQ for some of you.)
+They lack AQ, or grit.
+(Angela Duckworth’s Grit: The Power of Passion and Perseverance has popularized grit over AQ in recent years.)

 As a business leader, I certainly need all three Qs: IQ, EQ and AQ.
-I use IQ to analyse situations, formulate strategy and implement action plans; EQ to motivate my staff around a shared vision; and AQ to respond to existential threats, like the 2008 financial crisis.
+I use IQ to analyze situations, formulate strategies, and implement action plans; EQ to motivate my staff around a shared vision; and AQ to respond to existential threats, like the 2008 financial crisis.

-At the same time, AQ is a valuable quality even in an everyday, crisis-free business context—and one that can learned.
-I need to backtrack a bit to explain why.
+At the same time, AQ is a valuable quality even in an everyday, crisis-free business context—and one that can be learned.

 Stoltz compares life to climbing a mountain.
 In line with this metaphor, he divides people into three broad groups.

 1. QUITTERS … who choose to “opt out, cop out, back out, and drop out,” not even trying to scale life’s mountain.

 2. CAMPERS … who climb just far enough to “find a smooth, comfortable plateau from which to hide from adversity” and ultimately “atrophy” from lack of movement.

 3. CLIMBERS … who are “dedicated to the lifelong ascent” and continue climbing even in the face of setbacks.